-Aspect B5: Supply Chain Management
+B5.
+Supply Chain Management

-As a diversified investment holding group that focuses on ecological construction and develops whole industry chain, the Company attaches great importance to the quality of projects including different kinds of theme parks construction, scenery enhancement, preservation of ancient towns and cities, construction of featured towns and beautiful villages, sponge cities, environmental protection and ecological restoration, and acknowledges the importance of selecting suppliers with good integrated strengths for guaranteeing the quality of our projects.
-Therefore, the Company gives priority to suppliers with safe, environment-friendly and high quality products in a responsible manner.
+As a diversified investment holding group that focuses on ecological construction and develops whole industry chain, the Group attaches great importance to the quality of projects including different kinds of theme parks construction, scenery enhancement, preservation of ancient towns and cities, construction of featured towns and beautiful villages, sponge cities, environmental protection and ecological restoration, and acknowledges the importance of selecting suppliers with good integrated strengths for guaranteeing the quality of our projects.
+Therefore, the Board Greenstate gives priority to suppliers with safe, environment-friendly and high quality products in a responsible manner.

-The Company has formulated the Administrative Measures for Procurement and Bidding (《採購招標管理辦法》), and the Measures for the Implementation of Warehousing of Qualified Suppliers (《合格供貨商入庫實施辦法》) to standardize the bidding management of the Company.
-For suppliers, suppliers developed by the Project Department and the Group's Purchasing Department shall be filed by special personnel of the Purchasing Department, which shall be approved by the Purchasing Department and relevant leaders of the Company.
+The Group follows the Administrative Measures for Procurement and Bidding, and the Measures for the Implementation of Warehousing of Qualified Suppliers to standardize the bidding management of the Group and all suppliers met the Group's procurement practices during the Reporting Period.
+For suppliers, suppliers sourced by the Project Department and the Group's Purchasing Department shall be filed by special personnel of the Purchasing Department, which shall be approved by the Purchasing Department and relevant leaders of the Group.
 Before being permitted into the bidding supplier managing list, one-time evaluation, on-site inspection and qualification document review of suppliers were required.
 The review of qualification documents included the supplier's business license, qualification certificate and safety production license.
 The site inspection covered the projects under construction (with site pictures), the office locations of branches and the production bases of enterprises.
-After the on-site inspection, the Supplier Inspection Report (《供應商考察報告》) must be provided to and signed and confirmed by the Project Department, and the Group's Purchasing Department and Engineering Department before entering the list of qualified suppliers.
+After the on-site inspection, the Supplier Inspection Report must be provided to and signed and confirmed by the Project Department, and the Purchasing Department and Engineering Department before entering the list of qualified suppliers.

-As of the end of 2020, the Company has a total of 1,044 qualified suppliers (2019: 944).
-All suppliers came from China.
+As of 31 December 2021, the Group has a total of 1,107 qualified suppliers.
+All suppliers came from People's Republic of China.
 Supplier categories include civil engineering materials, utility materials, greening materials, seedlings, decoration materials, etc. Before construction of a specific project, each of the project departments, based on the principle of "competing openly and cooperating honestly at reasonably low price", selects subcontractors among the list of qualified suppliers to bid for the project, through which process suitable subcontractor(s) will be determined under the supervision of the engineering department.

-In light of the specificity of the major engineering materials (such as green plants) in landscaping project and subcontracting labor, Broad Greenstate generally selects qualified suppliers on the principle of proximity, which also achieves the effect of energy saving and emission reduction.
-Furthermore, in order to reduce procurement costs, improve procurement efficiency, expand procurement channels and conform to the development trend of online procurement, the Company adopted a third-party procurement platform to designate a platform for procurement of engineering goods.
-The online platform can facilitate the Company and suppliers to directly make requisition, find the sources and fulfill performance, thus reducing the procurement cost.
+In light of the specificity of the major engineering materials (such as green plants) in landscaping project and subcontracting labor, Broad Greenstate gives priority to suppliers that use environmentally preferable products and services, and generally selects qualified suppliers on the principle of proximity to achieve the effect of energy saving and emission reduction.
+Furthermore, in order to reduce procurement costs, improve procurement efficiency, expand procurement channels and conform to the development trend of online procurement, the Group adopted a third-party procurement platform to designate a platform for procurement of engineering goods.
+The online platform can facilitate the Group and suppliers to directly make requisition, find the sources and fulfill performance, thus reducing the procurement cost.